kambei/body-tracker/README.md

   - Toggle whether to overlay calories on the video

 Note: For advanced users, environment variables still work and can be set before launching the app.

+## Android (Packaging)
+Please read the Android packaging guide: docs/ANDROID.md.
+In short:
+- Tkinter does not run on Android.
+You cannot package this exact GUI as-is.
+- Recommended: export the YOLO pose model to TFLite/ONNX and build a native Android app (Android Studio) that uses CameraX + a mobile inference runtime (e.g., TFLite).
+Use export_model.py to create mobile-ready models.
+- Alternative (advanced): port UI to Kivy and package with Buildozer, using TFLite instead of PyTorch.

 ## Troubleshooting
 - OpenCV not found or not working: